top of page

 Dead Sea

-The Dead Sea is a hypersaline lake located between Jordan and Holyland, renowned for its incredibly high salt concentration, which allows people to effortlessly float on its buoyant waters.
+A hypersaline lake located between Jordan and the Holyland, renowned for its incredibly high salt concentration, which allows people to effortlessly float in its buoyant waters.
 It's also known for its therapeutic mud and minerals, attracting visitors seeking wellness and relaxation.

 Madaba